-- The user name (the "left-hand side" of the email address, called the "local-part" in the mail message format definition [RFC2822] and the "local part" in the specification for internationalized email [RFC6530]), is hashed using the SHA2-224 [RFC5754] algorithm to become the left-most label in the prepared domain name encoded with Base32 [RFC4648], to become the left-most label in the prepared domain name.
-This does not include the "@" character that separates the left and right sides of the email address.
-The string that is used for the local part is a Unicode string encoded in UTF-8. - 2.
+- The user name (the "left-hand side" of the email address, called the "local-part" in the mail message format definition [RFC2822] and the "local part" in the specification for internationalized email [RFC6530]) should already be encoded in UTF-8 (or its subset ASCII).
+If it is written in another encoding it should be converted to UTF-8.
+Next, it is hashed using the SHA2-256 [RFC5754] algorithm, with the hash truncated to 28 octets and represented in its hexadecimal representation, to become the left-most label in the prepared domain name.
+Truncation comes from the right-most octets.
+This does not include the at symbol ("@") that separates the left and right sides of the email address. - 2.
 The string "smimecert" becomes the second left-most label in the prepared domain name. - 3.
 The domain name (the "right-hand side" of the email address, called the "domain" in RFC 2822) is appended to the result of step 2 to complete the prepared domain name.